 “In a culture that resists righteous anger (particularly the anger of Black, Indigenous and People of Color) combined with the spiritual bypassing that can happen in healing communities when it comes to complex, painful, ‘negative’ and strong emotions – including those born of individual and systemic trauma – it feels really poignant that Aishah (Shahidah Simmons) brings us back to a poem, ‘A State of Rage” she wrote over 2 decades ago about rage, meditation and action as integral parts of the ongoing practice of healing.
 I think of trauma healing not as getting over something, or being finished with the feelings or sensations or thoughts about it, but rather as learning how to build a body that has the capacity to hold all of it – and the space and freedom and room to explore and lean into rage alongside healing.
 Her sharing was an authentic and beautiful representation of the nonlinear and transformative practice of healing.”

-This course is not a certificate course.
-Participation does not inherently qualify someone as a “trauma-informed care” provider nor certify them as a trauma-informed providers.
-Additionally, this course may stir memories that cause participants to experience emotional or physical responses and/or stress.
-The objective of this online course is educational, not psychotherapeutic in nature.
-The course is not intended to be a substitute for therapy or any other form of professional consultation or accreditation.
-If you have been treated for, or believe you may have suffered from a psychological and/or traumatic injury, please consider if you are in a position to safely engage with the course at this time, and/or consider enlisting the support of a professional who can be a resource to you both during and after the course.
-Our organization and team of facilitators are not liable for any distress participation might create.
+The objective of this course is educational, not psychotherapeutic, in nature.
+The course is not intended to be a substitute for therapy nor for any other form of professional consultation or accreditation.
+Participation in this learning may stir unconscious or dormant memories, emotional or physical responses, and/or stress responses.
+If you have been treated for, or believe you may have suffered from an untreated traumatic experience, injury, or systemic condition, please consider if you are in a position to safely engage with the course at this time.
+You may choose to enlist the support of a professional who can be a resource to you both during and after the course.
+The Breathe Network and the course facilitators are not liable for any distress that participation might create.

 Molly Boeder Harris, Lead Facilitator

-Combining personal and professional experiences, academic research and nearly two decades studying the holistic practice of yoga, Molly Boeder Harris is a trauma-informed yoga teacher and trainer, as well, she is a Somatic Experiencing Practitioner (SEP).
+Combining personal and professional experiences, academic research and nearly two decades studying the holistic practice of yoga, Molly Boeder Harris is a Somatic Experiencing Practitioner (SEP) and an experienced, registered trauma-informed yoga teacher (E-RYT) and trainer.
 She is the founder and executive director of The Breathe Network.
 She offers a variety of programs, lectures and consulting options that connect survivors with support systems that facilitate sustainable, embodied healing and resilience after trauma.

 Course Curriculum Includes

-- Week 1 – Individual and Collective Trauma, Navigating Adversity and Cultivating Resilience
+Module 1 – Individual and Collective Trauma – Navigating Adversity and Cultivating Resilience

-- Week 3 – The Imprints of Sexual Trauma Part 1: Survivor-Lead Insights on Abuse, Advocacy, Activism and Seeding Social Change
+Module 3 – The Imprints of Sexual Trauma Part 1: Honoring Survivors’ Wounds and Resilience

-- Week 4 – The Imprints of Sexual Trauma Part 2: Recognizing Wounds and Finding Resources within the Body, Mind and Spirit
+Module 4 – The Imprints of Sexual Trauma Part 2: Recognizing Resources with Mind, Body and Soul

-- Week 6 – Practical Applications of TIC: Practice Focus on Acupuncture, Yoga and Bodywork
+Module 6 – Infusing Trauma-Informed Care within Healing Spaces – Practice Focus on Acupuncture, Yoga, and Bodywork

-- Week 7 – Practical Applications of TIC: Practice Focus on Psychotherapy, Birth, Movement-Based Healing
+Module 7 -Infusing Trauma-Informed Care within Healing Spaces – Practice Focus on Psychotherapy, Birth, and Movement-Based Healing